mtochs/Udacity/Data Analytics Nanodegree/P7 AB Testing/README.md

 All invariant metrics remained within a 95% confidence interval and gross conversion was shown to have a statistically and practially significant difference.
 Net conversion did not show a statistically or practially significant difference.

 Bonferroni correction was not used for this project.
 The Bonferroni correction is used for concerns on false positives.
 If multiple comparisons are done or multiple hypotheses are tested, the chance of a rare event increases, and therefore, the likelihood of incorrectly rejecting a null hypothesis (i.e., making a Type I error) increases.[4]
 Thus Bonferroni compensates for an increase in false positives.
-This project does not utilize many invariant or evaluation metrics nor does have have multiple hypothesis.
-It is for this reason that it was not incoporated into this project.
+Bonferroni is used in cases where all evaluation metrics show a significant difference between the control and experiment groups.

+We did not use Bonferroni correction in this project since only one evaluation metric showed significance.
+Furthermore, the evaluation metric results did not dispute one another.
+Had we seen conflicting results (i.e. one evaluation metric shows improvement and another shows decline) the correction may have been appropriate.

 ###Recommendation
-The null hypotheses is rejected since all invariant metrics remained in a 95% confidence interval while the gross conversion difference between the control and observed groups were shown to be statistically and practially significant.
-It is for this reason we would suggest implementing this change.
+The null hypotheses is supported since all invariant metrics remained in a 95% confidence interval while only gross conversion showed a control-experiement difference of statistical and practial significance.
+It is for this reason we would suggest not implementing the change.
+The project did not create an improvement in net conversion.

-Furthermore the changes tested in this experiement were not highly invasive.
-The changes should not create a significant--or perhaps even noticeable--change in student experience.
-To say it another way: the gains outweigh the risks.

 ##Follow-Up Experiment
-A follow up experiement to further increase customer experience could be to have a coach message someone who has signed up but is not utilizing the web site.
+A follow up experiment to further increase customer experience could be to have a message pop up for someone who has signed up but is not utilizing the web site.
 The criteria would be people that signed up with a site utilization of less than 5 hours by the 7th day.
 A dialogue window could pop up on the site to ask something simple like "how is the training going?
 Do you need any help?"
 The unit of diversion could be user-id to follow the users that fit the criteria of the project.
 All users that signed up for the course would need a user-id.

 The hypotheses for this project is that intervention with users on the 7th day of the trial that have fallen below 5 hours of usage will increase student completion rates.
-Students that are not using the site the recommended 5 hours per week may be more responsive to a simple line of communication from a coach.
-At that point the student could respond with areas where they are struggling.
+Students that are not using the site the recommended 5 hours per week may be more responsive to a simple line of communication from the message dialogue.
+At that point the student could respond with areas in which they are struggling.
+The information would then be passed on to Udacity employees for evaluation and possible response.
 Thus, students would work to completion if those barriers are removed.

 The invariant metrics would be:
 - **Numbers of cookies:** The number of unique cookies that viewed the web site.
 This number should not change if students receive a dialogue window inquiring about the course experience or not.